ahmedjk34/song-features-extraction-sound-engine/readme.md

-# Audio Feature Extraction & Artist Profiling System
+# Audio Feature Extraction & Clustering System

 ## Project Overview

 ### Goal

-This system implements an automated pipeline for extracting rich audio features from songs to enable music analysis, recommendation systems, and audio similarity matching.
-It bridges the gap between raw audio content and meaningful numerical representations that can be used in machine learning applications.
+This system implements an automated pipeline for extracting rich audio features from songs and applying machine learning clustering to enable music analysis, recommendation systems, and audio similarity matching.
+It bridges the gap between raw audio content and meaningful numerical representations that can be used in machine learning applications, with advanced clustering capabilities for music discovery and analysis.

 ### Main Functionalities